icnrg/draft-irtf-icnrg-terminology/terms.md

 **Naming conventions**:

-> A convention, agreement, or specification for the Data packet naming.
-Naming convention structures a namespace.
+> A convention, agreement, or specification for the Data packet naming.  a Naming convention structures a namespace.

   >> Common aliases include: Naming scheme, ICN naming scheme, namespace convention